-- 46. You or the entrepreneurial team must have access to £50,000 or more from: - (i) one or more registered venture capital firms regulated by the FCA;

-(ii) one or more UK entrepreneurial seed funding competitions which is listed as endorsed on the UKTI website; or

-(iii) one or more UK Government Departments or Devolved Government Departments in Scotland, Wales or Northern Ireland, which is made available by the Department(s) for the specific purpose of establishing or expanding a UK business.

-- 47. You must supply documentary evidence as specified in the Immigration Rules and in the 'Documents we require' section below.
+- 46. You or the entrepreneurial team must have access to £50,000 or more from: - (i) one or more registered venture capital firms regulated by the FCA; - (ii) one or more UK entrepreneurial seed funding competitions which is listed as endorsed on the UKTI website; or - (iii) one or more UK Government Departments or Devolved Government Departments in Scotland, Wales or Northern Ireland, which is made available by the Department(s) for the specific purpose of establishing or expanding a UK business. - 47.
+You must supply documentary evidence as specified in the Immigration Rules and in the 'Documents we require' section below.
 This will include a letter from each venture capital firm, seed funding competition, or UK Government Department or Devolved Government Department in Scotland, Wales or Northern Ireland, allowing you to use the funds, and evidence of the funds. - 48.
-Funds from more than one of these sources may be combined to total the required £50,000. - 49.
+Funds from more than one of these sources may be combined to total the required £50,000.
+However, funds from a venture capital firm cannot be included if you are applying to switch from Tier 4/other relevant student categories, or Tier 1 (Post-Study Work) (unless you can take advantage of the Tier 1 (Post-Study Work) Transitional arrangement 11 July 2014). - 49.
 You may not mix your personal or other third party funds with the funding from the venture capital firms, seed funding competitions and/or UK Government Departments/Devolved Government Departments towards the £50,000.
 If you wish to mix the funding you will need to invest £200,000 into the UK business. - 50.
 This money can be made up from funding obtained from the venture capital firm(s), Seed funding competitions and/or UK Government Department(s)/Devolved Government Departments already invested in business together with access to any balance of money from these sources needed to total £50,000. - 51.
 If you have formed an entrepreneurial team with another applicant, the documents must confirm that the funds are available to both team members or your business.